Sitefinity/feather-packages/Bootstrap/README.md

 # Bootstrap package

-This package is based on the [Bootstrap framework](http://getbootstrap.com/) .
+This package is based on the [Bootstrap framework](http://getbootstrap.com/).
 In order to use it you need to add the package to the `ResourcePackages folder` of your project.
 If the `ResourcePackages` folder doesn't contain any packages, widget templates will be loaded from Feather or from the MVC folder of SitefinityWebApp (if this folder contains files with names, matching the naming convention).
 Templates from the source of Feather have lowest loading priority.
 Templates in the MVC folder of SitefinityWebApp are with higher priority, and templates from a package have highest loading priority.

 ## Package structure

 The Bootstrap package contains front-end assets, widget template, grid widget templates and grunt configuration.
-Below are listed some of the folders and files
+Below are listed some of the folders and files.
- - assets - contains front-end files such as CSS, JS, images and fonts.
+ - assets - contains front-end files such as CSS, JS, images and fonts
  	- dist - contains the processed ready-to-use front-end assets
- 		- images - contains compressed images from src folder which are usually used as background images in the css
- 		- js - contains a minified js file which is a concatenation of js files listed in `jsfiles.json`.
-To use this file add a reference to it in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
  		- css - contains the processed css files
  			- main.css - this is output of the processed `main.scss` from `assets/src/project/sass`.
 This file contains Sitefinity, Bootstrap and project css
- 			- main.min.css - this is same as `main.css` but minified.
+ 			- main.min.css - this is the same as `main.css` but minified.
 This is the distributed css file which is linked in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
  			- sitefinity.bootstrap.css - this is the processed css file which contains the combined sitefinity and bootstrap css
  			- sitefinity.bootstrap.min.css - minified `sitefinity.bootstrap.css`
  			- sitefinity.css - this is output of the processed `sitefinity.scss` from `assets/src/sitefinity/sass`.
 This files contain Sitefinity css only
  			- sitefinity.min.css - minified `sitefinity.css`
+        - fonts - contains files for sitefinity and project icon font
+        - images - contains compressed images from src folder which are usually used as background images in the css
+        - js - contains a minified js file which is a concatenation of js files listed in `jsfiles.json`.
+To use this file add a reference to it in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
- 	- src - contains the source front-end files which are processed via Grunt javascript task runner to dist folder
+ 	- src - contains the source front-end files which are processed via grunt to dist folder
  		- project - add your non-sitefinity front-end assets here
+ 			- icons - add `svg` files here to be added to the icon font that is generated when grunt is run
  			- images - add images here.
 Images added in this folder will be compressed and output to `assets/dist/images`
  			- js - add js files here and list them in `jsfiles.json`.
 All js files listed in `jsfiles.json` will be concatenated and uglified to `assets/dist/js/project.min.js`
  			- sass - create subfolders in this folder and add your scss files here